Always prioritize personal comfort, health, and well-being throughout your travels. Travel is generally safe

 • Consulting with Your Healthcare Provider: Before making any travel plans, consult with your healthcare provider to ensure it's safe for both you and your baby.
 Discuss the destination's safety, potential health risks, and the appropriateness of the chosen mode of transportation.

-• Selecting the Mode of Transportation: Evaluate the duration and conditions of the journey when choosing between air, road, or rail travel.
-For air travel, consider factors like cabin pressure, oxygen levels, and the risk
+• Selecting the Mode of Transportation: Evaluate the duration and conditions of the journey when choosing between air, road, or rail travel (if' you’re lucky enough to live in a place with trains!).

 • Packing Essentials: Pack essential items such as prenatal vitamins, medical records, comfortable clothing, and any necessary medications.
 Bring a copy of your healthcare provider's contact information and know the location of medical facilities at your destination.